Swarm (TV series)

 Swarm is an American satirical dark comedy television miniseries created by Janine Nabers and Donald Glover.
-It follows Dre (Dominique Fishback), a young woman whose obsession with a pop star takes a dark turn.
+It follows Dre (Dominique Fishback), a young woman whose obsession with a pop star is part of what takes her down a dark path.

 The series debuted on Amazon Prime Video on March 17, 2023.
 It received positive reviews from critics, and Fishback's performance in the series garnered widespread acclaim, receiving a nomination for Outstanding Lead Actress in a Limited or Anthology Series or Movie at the 75th Primetime Emmy Awards.
 The series received two additional nominations, including Outstanding Writing For A Limited Or Anthology Series Or Movie for Nabers and Glover for the episode "Stung".

 Synopsis

 The series tells the story of Dre, a young woman deeply obsessed with Ni'Jah, a world-famous popstar whose fanbase is known as "The Swarm".
-The show is a deep dive into Dre's life, her desire, her fandom, and how elusive Ni'Jah influences her lives, which takes her to a dark, unexpected turn.
+The show is a deep dive into Dre's life, her desire, her fandom, and how elusive Ni'Jah influences her life, which takes her down a dark road.